Raindrops fell on the pavement like fat toads.

 “This is… Well… This is just nonsense,” she said.
 Her face pulled long, as she looked.
 A listless mouth show fastidious displeasure.

 She handed it quickly back to Giristroula, almost eager to get it out of her hands.
 “Nonsense.”

 We headed out of the museum’s offices and out again into the stinging sun.

-“Maybe he goes by another name amongst his friends…?”
+“Maybe he goes by another name amongst his work colleagues…?”
 Giristroula said, without much real conviction.

-What Dr Sharif wanted from us though was anyone’s guess.
+What Dr Sharif had wanted from us though remained a mystery.
 Giristroula enjoyed speculating wildly that we were involved in some secret, that the paper we held was a code, that Dr Sharif’s life was at that very moment in terrible danger.
 She thumped her fist into her hand coming up with new fresh ideas on the theme.

 I just felt a sadness.